All College

 When David Daleiden of the Center for Medical Progress first devised his plan to expose Planned Parenthood’s practice of harvesting and selling the organs of aborted babies, he knew he would need legal advice.
 So the undercover journalist turned to San Francisco’s Life Legal Defense Foundation and its co-founder and vice president, Katie Short (’80).
 Mrs. Short and others helped Mr. Daleiden to prepare for the inevitable legal challenges and to navigate the myriad laws in several jurisdictions.

-Katie Short (’80) with David Daleiden of the Center for Medi
+Katie Short (’80) with David Daleiden of the Center for Medical Progress

 “We at Life Legal have fought for decades to guarantee the First Amendment rights of pro-life activists,” says Mrs. Short.
 “Usually this happens on a small scale right in front of an abortion mill.
 Now we are seeing the same drama play out on a grand scale in the public eye, as the NAF throws its resources into crushing David Daleiden’s witness.
 There’s really little else that they can do, as David truly has the goods on the abortion industry in general and on Planned Parenthood in particular.
 Only by doing our all at this crucial juncture can Life Legal keep the truth about Planned Parenthood available to the public.”